donriddo/messaging-acronyms-vault/README.md

 4. Get a working `.env` file.
 There is a template to follow which is `.env.sample`

+5. Make sure you have MongoDB installed and running

-5. RUN `yarn test` to run the tests.
+6. RUN `yarn test` to run the tests.

-6. RUN `yarn serve` to launch the app
+7. RUN `yarn serve` to launch the app

 ## How to use the app